umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Working-With-Visual-Studio/index.md

 ## Setup for new team members

 When you are working in a team you will have additional people that will use this same setup, but they will only clone your source code repository from your GitHub, Bitbucket or Visual Studio Team Services account.
 In doing so they will, by default, not get the `*.Web` folder and the Umbraco site, because that part is not contained within the source code repository.

-So to make it easy to get up and running we added a `UaaSClone.cmd`, which can be run after cloning the source code repository.
+To make it easy to get up and running we added a `UaaSClone.cmd`, which can be run after cloning the source code repository.
 Running this command line tool will clone the Umbraco Cloud repository to the right folder, and set up Visual Studio for them.

 ## Working with NuGet

 Some Umbraco packages are available on NuGet and you can install NuGet packages into the `*.Web` project to add functionality to your site.
-Remember, this is just a normal Visual Studio solution so you can work with NuGet packages exactly like you're used to, install them in the project where you need them.
+Remember, this is just a normal Visual Studio solution so you can work with NuGet packages exactly like you're used to.
+Install them in the project where you need them.
 You should always install any NuGet packages you need in the `*.Web` project in order for them to work in your website and deploy to your other environments.

 For example, if you need to program something in your `*.Core` project and you depend on a NuGet package for the code you're writing, you should install that NuGet package in both: